-Local USA homeowners who are facing a financial challenge may find themselves in foreclosure.
+Local California homeowners who are facing a financial challenge may find themselves in foreclosure.

 Foreclosure is when the mortgage loan doesn’t get paid back and the bank begins the process to take ownership of the property to recoup its losses.